opensearch-project/documentation-website/_benchmark/user-guide/concepts.md

 ### Recommendation

-As shown in the preceding examples, make sure you are aware of the average service time of each task run and provide a target-throughput that is within reason.
+As shown in the preceding examples, be aware of the average service time of each task run and provide a `target-throughput` that accounts for the service time.
 OSB’s latency is calculated based on the `target-throughput` set by the user.
 In other words, OSB’s latency could be redefined as "throughput-based latency".

 ## Anatomy of a workload